lynnpye/sl_triggers/extern/libraries/ostim/sl_triggers_function_library_ostim.md

 **Description**

-permits this actor to climax again (as in it undoes ostim_stallclimax)
+Permits this actor to climax again (as in it undoes ostim_stallclimax)

 **Parameters**

-    actor: target Actor
+    Form actor: target Actor

 **Example**